cpinnix/commanderpowerlevel/README.md

 - Be obviously not doing anything much.

-Example:
+Examples:

 ### Power Score

 The Power Score for an individual card indicates how generically powerful it is within the commander format.
 The Power Score for a deck indicates how generically powerful a deck is within the commander format.
 There are cards in commander that can be placed in pretty much any deck and increase the power level of the deck.
 There are also cards that are generically weak like basic lands.

-The Power Score is a number between 0 and 1000.
+The Power Score is a number between 0 and 10.
 Each card has a Power Weight between 0 and 10.
-100 cards in a deck multiplied by all the weights will give the total Power Score for a deck.
+100 cards in a deck multiplied by all the weights divided by 100 will give the total Power Score for a deck.

 #### Guidelines